-The measurement of credit risk is based on an internal credit risk rating system which uses expert judgement and analytical tools to calculate IRB credit risk estimates, including customer Probabilities of Default (PD), facility Loss Given Default (LGD), and facility Exposure at Default (EAD).
+The measurement of credit risk is based on an internal credit risk rating system which uses expert judgement and analytical tools to calculate AIRB credit risk estimates, including customer Probabilities of Default (PD), facility Loss Given Default (LGD), and facility Exposure at Default (EAD).
 These are inputs into the estimation of Expected Loss (EL) and Unexpected Loss (UL) for the credit portfolio.

-The Credit Rating Governance Committee oversees Group credit rating models and processes to ensure appropriately predictive credit rating models are developed, model performance is reviewed on a regular basis and that there is consistency across Business Unit credit models as appropriate.
+The Credit Rating Governance Committee oversees Group credit rating models and processes to ensure appropriate credit risk estimates are developed and used, model performance is reviewed on a regular basis and that there is consistency across Business Unit credit models appropriate.